-To accomplish its objectives, the Fund invests at least 75 percent of its net asset value in common shares of the Bank of Montreal, The Bank of Nova Scotia, Canadian Imperial Bank of Commerce, Royal Bank of Canada and The Toronto-Dominion Bank (collectively, the "Banks") and may invest up to 25 percent of its net asset value in common shares of National Bank of Canada.
-In addition, the Fund may purchase securities other than common shares of the Banks and National Bank of Canada or public investment funds (including exchange-traded funds and other Strathbridge Funds) that provide exposure to such common shares.
+To accomplish its objectives, the Fund invests at least 75 percent of its NAV in common shares of the Bank of Montreal, The Bank of Nova Scotia, Canadian Imperial Bank of Commerce, Royal Bank of Canada and The Toronto-Dominion Bank (collectively, the "Banks") and may also invest up to 25 percent of its NAV in common shares of National Bank of Canada.
+In addition, the Fund may purchase public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the NAV of the Fund may be invested in securities of other Strathbridge funds) that provide exposure to such common shares.